-Lev Semenovich Vygotsky was a Russian psychologist.
-He developed the Sociocultural Theory of Cognitive Development.
-It is especially relevant to early childhood educators who scaffold children’s learning through probing questions and observe them in order to understand how to create learning opportunities that encourage the child to reach their full potential.
-Learn all about his theory in our 60 second video at the end of this article!
+Lev Semenovich Vygotsky was a Russian psychologist, who developed the Sociocultural Theory of Cognitive Development.
+The Lev Vygotsky child development theory is especially relevant to early childhood educators who scaffold children’s learning through probing questions and observe them in order to understand how to create learning opportunities that encourage the child to reach their full potential.
+Learn all about the Lev Vygotsky child development theory in 60 seconds or read more, below!

 The sociocultural theory of human learning explains learning as a social process.
 This theory believes that human intelligence originates from our cultural environment and that social interaction plays a key role in developing cognition.
 Lev Vygotsky, a Soviet psychologist, was a contemporary of other great contributors to the field of the psychology of learning such as Jean Piaget.
 However, Vygotsky remained in relative obscurity for decades, partially due to his tragic early death at the age of 37 and the suppression of his work in his country, Russia.
 Socio-cultural theory has been expanded and modified by various other scholars in the field of psychology.